-PSY105 Child Growth and Development 3 Credits A study of shildhood development from the
+PSY105 Child Growth and Development

-A study of childhood development from the prenatal period through adolescence.
+Development 3 Credits A study of childhood development from the prenatal period through adolescence.
 The practical aspects of child rearing are stressed.
 Special emphasis is placed on normal physical, social, and psychosocial growth so the student can recognize normal development as well as deviations from the normal.